 What is Lockbit 3.0?
 How different is it from 2.0?

 Lockbit 3.0 is the next generation of ransomware employed by the Lockbit ransomware gang and uses the prolific BlackMatter ransomware code as its USP.
 LockBit 3.0 or known by other aliases such as ‘LockBit Black,’ is capable of anti-debugging, removing the Volume Shadow Copy files, and even self-spreading using legitimate tools inside the victim’s systems.

 In its initial phase, LockBit ransomware came into existence in mid-2019, followed by an upgraded version called version 2.0.
-In 2022, the ransomware gang introduced the latest version, version 3.0, and the most recent builder version leaked in September 2022.
+In 2022, the ransomware news gang introduced the latest version, version 3.0, and the most recent builder version leaked in September 2022.

 Notably, LockBit 3.0 appears to have several traits of the BlackMatter; a popular ransomware-as-a-service variant discovered just last year.